nethacker/pdf-query-rag-llm-app/README.md

 streamlit run pdf-query-rag-llm-app.py
 ```

-You can reach the app at `http://localhost:8501/`
+You can reach the app at `http://localhost:8501/`.
+Please put your PDF's that you want to query in the *data* directory and click *New Data Update* before querying.

 ## EC2 Ubuntu Linux Instance Setup Steps
 (assumes you have a ubuntu user with /home/ubuntu)